CAF brings Flying Fortress to Sioux City

-A piece of Air Force living history from the 2nd World War flew into Sioux City, Iowa over the past weekend.
-A B-17 bomber from the Commemorative Air Force was available for viewing at the airport during the short stay.
+B-roll video shows a piece of living Air Force history in Sioux City, Iowa on July 26, 2022.
+The World War II era B-17 bomber from the Commemorative Air Force was available for viewing at the airport over the weekend.

-Charles Williams volunteers as a B-17 co-pilot with the non-profit CAF when he is not flying Boeing 777s for a major airline.
-The U.S. Air Force veteran says the aim of the CAF is to preserve historic military aircraft along with the stories of the people who flew them.

-“We keep history alive, we honor World War II veterans and we teach history,” Williams explained.

-Pilots from the CAF make stops around the nation with the Flying Fortress, giving tours and telling the rich history about the aircraft.
+During the short stay in Iowa enthusiasts got to see one of the few remaining actively flying, U.S. Army Air Corps B-17 Flying Fortress aircraft up close.
 Interested enthusiasts were also able to purchase a once in a lifetime ride on the historic aircraft.

-Originally developed in the mid-1930s the B-17 became an iconic symbol of American air power during the Second World War.
-Before the wars end, the United States manufactured nearly 13,000 Flying Fortress aircraft.
+The B-17 was originally developed in the mid-1930s and became an iconic symbol of American air power during the Second World War.
+Before the end of the war the United States build nearly 13,000 Flying Fortress aircraft.

 During the 2nd World War the Sioux City airport served as a U.S. Army Air Corps training base for B-17 and B-24 crew members.
 Ten member B-17 aircrew teams were put together in Iowa before they were sent to their overseas deployments.